 Students get definitions and identify examples of each to cement understanding.
 10min

-Students now have 10secs to decide which business type they think suits them.
+Students now have 10 seconds to decide which business type suits them.

-Now the fun part.
-Students have the option to work as a sole trader, or in a partnership.
-Prior groups through the course of 3 or more students have traditionally demonstrated poor performance and internal issues - totally the teacher’s call on whether you allow this.
-In the past if a group has their heart set on it, they have had to come up with a proposal as to why this will be of benefit to them and is the best course of action for the business.
-Students then have 30secs to decide on being a sole trader or to work in a partnership.
+Now, the fun part.
+Students have the option to work as a sole trader or in a partnership.
+Prior groups through the course of 3 or more students have traditionally demonstrated poor performance and internal issues - totally the teacher's call on whether you allow this.
+In the past, if a group had their heart set on it, they had to devise a proposal for why this would benefit them and be the best course of action for the business.
+Students then have 30 seconds to decide on being a sole trader or to work in a partnership.
 Get them to move as necessary.
-When selection has been, students need to identify the following - what are the pros and cons of working solo and in a partnership? (profits, work load, contacts).
+When selection has been made, students need to identify the following - what are the pros and cons of working solo and in a partnership? (profits, workload, contacts).
 Identify these on the board.

-Rules for the program that are quite helpful - 1.
+Rules for the program that are helpful - 1.
 Sustainability (Business must be eco-friendly/sustainable in some way), 2.
-Bootstrapping (A $50 budget goal - try to keep to this, as it encourages problem solving/entrepreneurial skills, students will end up spending less/more), 3.
-Ethical (Can't buy complete product off of Ali Express for example, and on sell as your own), 4.
+Bootstrapping (A $50 budget goal - try to keep to this, as it encourages problem-solving/entrepreneurial skills; students will end up spending less/more), 3.
+Ethical (Can't buy a complete product off of Ali Express/Temu, for example, and on-sell as your own), 4.
 Positive (Always support the other businesses in the program), 5.
 Giving back (Some proceeds will be donated to a charity of your choice), 5.
 Entrepreneurship (Think bigger and have fun!)
 10min

-Finish the lesson with brainstorming potential ideas for business!
+Finish the lesson by brainstorming potential ideas for business!
 H/W is to talk to parents about ideas.

 Join Founda's community for the following resources: Founda video.
 Business types worksheet.
 Parent email template about Founda course.
 Mentor email template.